anuraga091/PWA-for-borrow/README.md

 5. On clicking to borrow or send button it will open a dialog asking amount, duration, reason and upi id and after giving detail and clicking on continue it will show a dialog of transaction successful.
 6. All the features of point 5 is working both in backend as well as frontend and we can see the data in mongodb database.
 7. The data of carousel is coming from a external data folder where json type data is there, we can also fetch API to get all the data for the carousel.
-8. Carousel autoplay be changing at each 10 secs, we can however swipe, drag and click on the '< , >' to change the card
+8. Carousel autoplay be changing at each 10 secs, we can however swipe, drag and click on the '< , >' to change the card.
+9. This app will show the last cache data when you go offline.

 #### Deployed link: https://omnifolio-anurag.herokuapp.com/